AsmarAlv/ai_project/README.md

 - All results come from a single run (seed 42).
 - MobileNetV2 reaches only 79.63% on 32×32 images, since it was designed for 224×224 inputs.
 - The training curves are plotted from the values logged during the original training runs.

+We continued this work in a follow-up project on traffic sign recognition ([GTSRB](https://github.com/AsmarAlv/led_project)), which adds PGD evaluation, PGD adversarial training and a regularizer against catastrophic overfitting.

 ## Note on the course report